bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

 <div class="migration-guide-area-tags">
     <div class="migration-guide-area-tag">ECS</div>
 </div>

-_The guide for #7023 has been merged into this one._

 For the `SystemParamFunction` trait, the type parameters `In`, `Out`, and `Param` have been turned into associated types.